History

 In late 1886, a gaggle of workers from the Woolwich Arsenal Armament Factory decided to form a football team.

-On December 11, 1886, Dial Square romped to a 6-0 victory over Eastern Wanderers; the first game in their initial guise.
+They called themselves Dial Square after a workshop within the Arsenal, and on December 11, 1886, they romped to a 6-0 victory over Eastern Wanderers; the first game in their initial guise.
 Shortly afterwards the name ‘Royal Arsenal’ was adopted.

 Arsenal floated between a handful of different pitches in the Plumstead area in their early years.
 They started life on Plumstead Common but, for their second season, Royal Arsenal rented the nearby Sportsman Ground on Plumstead Marshes.
-It was here that the Club would enter the London Senior Cup for the first time.
-Although they were beaten by Barnes in Round Two the wheels were in motion.
-With increasing support, the Club rented the Manor Ground the following season.
+It was here that the club would enter the London Senior Cup for the first time.
+Although they were beaten by Barnes in round two, the wheels were in motion.
+With increasing support, the club rented the Manor Ground the following season.

 Royal Arsenal’s first FA Cup appearance would take place here in 1889/90.
 During the same season Arsenal would secure a hat-trick of successes, winning the London Charity Cup, the Kent Senior Cup and the Kent Junior Cup.

-An increase in rent at the Invicta Ground meant that Arsenal had to move back to their old Manor Ground home, which they purchased outright; this would be the Club’s home until their move to Highbury in 1913.
+An increase in rent at the Invicta Ground meant that Arsenal had to move back to their old Manor Ground home, which they purchased outright; this would be the club’s home until their move to Highbury in 1913.
 Shortly afterwards, their application to the Football League’s Second Division was successful.

-One particular applicant, a Yorkshireman by the name of Herbert Chapman, would change the Club forever.
+One particular applicant, a Yorkshireman by the name of Herbert Chapman, would change the club forever.

 Next